CLI

 • auth and profile management (auth login, auth profiles)

-• webhook template catalog reads (templates list)
+• webhook template and HTTP pack catalog reads (templates list, http-packs list)

 • schedules — list, create, pause, resume, delete

-• deliveries — list, get, replay
+• deliveries — project-wide list, per-webhook list, get, replay, replay-jobs, and bulk-replay

-• replay jobs — get
+• replay jobs and bulk operations — get

-• DLQ — list, get, redrive, export
+• DLQ — list, get, redrive, export, bulk-redrive

 • usage